Tax Planning Window to Save in Lifetime Taxes

 What about health care?
 Controlling your income can get your premium ACA tax credits for Obama Care plans.
 And when you get to Medicare age, IRMAA is a huge deal.
 Medicare plans B and D are subject to hefty surcharges if you make too much money.
 Don’t forget about form 8606 if you have non-deductible IRA basis.

 In the end, it is all about control.
 Who knows what the future will hold, especially regarding tax rates set by Congress?
+Do you think taxes will be higher or lower in the future?

 Tax Planning for Retirement is your best chance to keep the money you earned rather than paying through the nose in taxes.